wacncontent/CustomizeTool/output/articles/solution-dev-test-environments-preview-portal.md

 ## Plan Azure resource use
 Once you have a high level design for your application, you can define:

 - Which Azure resources your application will include.
 You might build your application and deploy it as an Azure Web App with an Azure SQL Database.
 You might build your application in virtual machines using PHP and MySQL or IIS and SQL Server, or other components.
-The [Azure Websites, Cloud Services, and Virtual Machines comparison]( app-service-web/choose-web-site-cloud-service-vm.md) article helps you decide which Azure resources you might want to utilize for your application.
+The [Azure Web App, Cloud Services, and Virtual Machines comparison]( app-service-web/choose-web-site-cloud-service-vm.md) article helps you decide which Azure resources you might want to utilize for your application.
 - What service level requirements such as availability, security, and scale that your application will meet.

 ## Using Azure Resource Manager templates